Products made of threatened African wildlife sold at US expo

 In the video released by the Humane Society of Friday, multiple vendors at the Safari Club conference were recording salesmen pitching hunts of captive-bred lions in South Africa, describing how the lions would be "placed" where they could be easily shot.
 Vendors also described hunts where lions were baited using the meat from giraffes or other animals, with one guide bragging that a customer had shot a lion in less than 90 minutes.

-Follow Associated Press investigative reporter Michael Biesecker at http://twitter.com/mbieseck
+Associated Press investigative reporter Michael Biesecker reported from Washington.